Melania Trump lawyer tipped to become Slovenia's first woman president

 Analysts say a low turnout would favour Logar, but polls predict about half of those eligible will vote, as in the first round, putting Pirc Musar ahead.

-Polling stations open in the former Yugoslav republic at 7:00 am (0600 GMT) and will close at 7:00 pm, with partial results expected later the same day.
+Polling stations opened in the former Yugoslav republic at 7:00 am (0600 GMT) and are due to close at 7:00 pm, with partial results expected later the same day.

 Incumbent Borut Pahor, a former Social Democrat, could not run for re-election after having held the post for two five-year stints.